macklinu/smoothie-book/README.md

 ### CI/CD

 Upon a push or pull request to the `main` branch, a CI script powered by [GitHub Actions](https://github.com/features/actions) is run that ensures the TypeScript code compiles without errors.
-In addition, Vercel separately builds the app, and, when successfully built, deploys an application preview (on pull requests) or the production application (when code is pushed to the `main` branch).
+In addition, Heroku continuously deploys the app from the `main` branch upon a green CI build.

 ## Getting Started